KvanTTT/Articles/Selection-Caching-and-Drawing-Photos-on-Map/English.md

 function loadIfNeeded(lat, lng) {
     var hash = calculateHash(lat, lng, zoom);
     if (!(hash in items)) {
-        // Make a query to the database and put this cell in the client cache.
+        // Send a query to the database and put this cell in the client cache.
     } else {
         // Do nothing.
     }